self-compassion based ADHD coaching

 That your ADHD brain and body can offer you super-powers, once you learn how to wield them.

-That you can be more of you want to be and DO more of what you dream of when you kick the perfectionism/shame habit.
+That you can be more of who you want to be and DO more of what you dream of doing when you kick the perfectionism/shame habit.

 In your ability to grow, learn, forgive, and change.